 Make better textures for games, 'Power of two' & proper image dimensions

-There are a couple of fundamental 'rules' applicable to making content for any sort of interactive media or 'game' that need particular attention paid to them.
-Whilst ignoring them won't always or necessarily 'break' a game the content is going in to, doing so will effect performance detrimentally, and to varying degrees, depending on how poorly implemented they are.
+There are a couple of fundamental 'rules' to consider when making content for games or other types of interactive media.
+And whilst ignoring them won't necessarily break a game, doing so does tend to detrimentally effect performance to varying degrees depending on how loosely implemented they are.

-The following tutorial will discuss one of the core 'rules', that of texture size, their dimensions and how that relates to a form of texture optimisation, something commonly called the "power of two" rule.
+The following discusses one of these rules; that of texture size, their dimensions and how these relates to a form of texture optimisation, commonly referred to as the "Power of Two" rule.

 What type of games use this rule ^